 Steel Dynamics (STLD) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the steel producer and metals recycler had gained 30.95% over the past month.
-This has outpaced the Basic Materials sector's gain of 10.43% and the S&P 500's loss of 2.43% in that time.
+Coming into today, shares of the steel producer and metals recycler had gained 15.03% in the past month.
+In that same time, the Basic Materials sector gained 4.32%, while the S&P 500 lost 6.57%.

 Wall Street will be looking for positivity from Steel Dynamics as it approaches its next earnings report date.
-The company is expected to report EPS of $5.27, up 150.95% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.19 billion, up 46.37% from the year-ago period.
+On that day, Steel Dynamics is projected to report earnings of $5.27 per share, which would represent year-over-year growth of 150.95%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.17 billion, up 45.79% from the year-ago period.

 Any recent changes to analyst estimates for Steel Dynamics should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.41% higher within the past month.
-Steel Dynamics currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 12.81% higher.
+Steel Dynamics is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Steel Dynamics is currently trading at a Forward P/E ratio of 6.31.
-Its industry sports an average Forward P/E of 4.87, so we one might conclude that Steel Dynamics is trading at a premium comparatively.
+Digging into valuation, Steel Dynamics currently has a Forward P/E ratio of 5.3.
+This represents a premium compared to its industry's average Forward P/E of 4.42.

 Click to get this free report